BSEd in Special Education (General Curriculum)

 - Earn Georgia teacher certification

-You will enter the program in the fall of your junior year with a group of cohorts who progress through the required coursework together.
+You will enter the program in the Fall of your junior year with a group of cohorts who progress through the required coursework together.
 Each semester features practicum experience, culminating in a semester spent student-teaching in a local area special education, prekindergarten, or kindergarten class.
+During the course of the program, all candidates will have an opportunity to work with children in each of the grade bands as required by the Georgia Professional Standards Commission.
+The grade bands are PK–2, 3–5, 6–8, and 9–12.

 - 6 hours in required courses on classroom and behavior management and working with families and other professionals